bsherin/tactic/docs/Tile-Commands.rst

     `object-oriented API <Object-Oriented-API.html# Accessing and manipulating the collection>`__.
     The object-oriented interface is a bit more intuitive.
 However, the commands listed here will often produce tiles that run more quickly.

-    .. py:function:: set_cell(document_name, row_id, column_name, text, cellchange=True)
+    .. py:method:: set_cell(document_name, row_id, column_name, text, cellchange=True)

         Sets the text in the specified cell.
 By default generates a CellChange event.

-(Table documents only.) **row_id** should be the same as the value in \__id__.
+        :param int row_id: Should be the same as the value in \_\_id\_\_.

+        (Table documents only.)

         Synonym: ``sc``

-    .. py:function:: add_document(document_name, column_names, list_of_dicts)
+    .. py:method:: add_document(document_name, column_names, list_of_dicts)

-        Adds a new table document to the collection. **list_of_dicts** is a list of dictionaries corresponding to the rows in the new document.
+        Adds a new table document to the collection.
 Note that if the name of an existing document is given that document is overwritten.

+        :param list list_of_dicts: A list of dictionaries corresponding to the rows in the new document.

-    .. py:function:: remove_document(document_name)
+    .. py:method:: remove_document(document_name)

         Removes a document from the collection.

-    .. py:function:: add_freeform_document(document_name, doc_text)
+    .. py:method:: add_freeform_document(document_name, doc_text)

         Adds a new freeform document to the collection.
 Note that if the name of an existing document is given that document is overwritten.

-    .. py:function:: insert_row(document_name, index, row_as_dict)
+    .. py:method:: insert_row(document_name, index, row_as_dict)

         Insert a new row in a document at the specified index.

-    .. py:function:: delete_row(document_name, index)
+    .. py:method:: delete_row(document_name, index)

         Delete a row from a document.

-    .. py:function:: rename_document(old name, newname)
+    .. py:method:: rename_document(old name, newname)

         Rename a document in the collection.

     .. py:method:: set_document(document_name, new_data, cellchange=False)

         This is a general utility for setting document data.

-For table documents, **new_data** should be a dictionary where the keys are row ids and the values are row dictionaries.
+        :param dictorstring new_data: For table documents this should be a dictionary where the keys are row ids and the values are row dictionaries.
             These row dictionaries should have keys that correspond to columns in the data table.
-        If only some data is specified in **new_data_dict** then only those values will be changed.
+            If only some data is specified then only those values will be changed.
-        For freeform documents, **new_data** should be a string.
+            For freeform documents, this should be a string.

         Synonym: ``sd``

     .. py:method:: set_column_data(document_name, column_name, column_data, cellchange=False)

-        Sets the column in a document using column_data. column_data can be either a dict or a list.
+        Sets the column in a document.

+        :param dictorlist column_data: This can be either a dict or a list.
 If it’s a dict, then the keys are interpreted as the row_id.
 If it’s a list, then the ordinal position in the list is interpreted as the row_id.

         (Table documents only.)

         Synonym: ``scd``

     .. py:method:: set_document_metadata(document_name, metadata_dict)

-        Sets the document_level metadata for the given document. **metadata_dict** should be a dictionary.
+        Sets the document_level metadata for the given document.

-        Note that certain keys are reserved and cannot appear as keys in the metadata dict: "_id", "file_id", "name", "my_class_for_recreate", "table_spec", "data_text", "length", "data_rows","header_list", "number_of_rows".
+        :param dict metadata_dict: Should be a dictionary.
+Note that certain keys are reserved and cannot appear as keys in the metadata dict: "_id", "file_id", "name",
+            "my_class_for_recreate", "table_spec", "data_text", "length", "data_rows","header_list", "number_of_rows".

         Synonym: ``sdm``

     .. py:method:: set_cell_background(document_name, row_id, column_name, color)

         Sets the the background color of the specified cell to the given color.
-        The color is used in an expression of the form: $(el).css("background-color", color).
+        The color is used in an expression of the form: ``$(el).css("background-color", color)``.
         So color has to be something that can appear in that expression.
-        ColorMapper.color_from_val() generates the right sort of thing.
+        ``ColorMapper.color_from_val()`` generates the right sort of thing.

-        **row_id** should be the same as the value in \_\_id\_\_.
+        :param int row_id: Should be the same as the value in \_\_id\_\_.
             Right now we are also assuming that is the same as the row number in the table.

         (Table documents only.)

         Synonym: ``scb``

     .. py:method:: color_cell_text(document_name, row_id, column_name, tokenized_text, color_dict)

         Highlights the words in the target cell.

-Color dict has a dictionary that maps words to colors.
+        :param dict color_dict: A dictionary that maps words to colors.

         (Table documents only.)

         Synonym: ``cct``